 Sometimes your tax code isn’t right for your circumstances.

 For example, if you started work recently and your correct tax code hasn’t been worked out before your first payday, you might be on an ‘emergency tax code’.
-This means you’ll be given a Personal Allowance that might not be the right one for you.

 How do I check my tax code?

 To make sure you’re on the right tax code, check your code matches the Personal Allowance you should be getting.

 What do I do if I think my tax code is wrong?